The Top 10 Healthiest Spices & Herbs

 Certain cultures, particularly Indian, have recognized the medicinal properties of fresh herbs and spices for thousands of years.
 In recent times, science has confirmed the power of these super foods to not only provide flavour, colour and taste, but to prevent, treat and cure a plethora of illnesses.
 These top 10 healthiest spices and herbs lead to good health, vitality, endurance, longevity and vibrant energy.

 Turmeric has built up a reputation for being a “super spice.”
+That’s why it’s the first of the top 10 healthiest spices and herbs!
 In eastern cultures, it is mixed in hot tea to treat colds and breathing problems.
 It was also applied to wounds and cuts to promote healing.
-And for generations, Indian women have used turmeric on their faces for clear skin, even pigmentation and a radiant complexion.
+Generations of Indian women have even used turmeric on their faces for clear skin, even pigmentation and a radiant complexion.

 With regards to health benefits, turmeric is known to contain strong anti-inflammatory and antioxidant properties.
 Studies show that the curcumin found in this spice can be used to prevent and treat cancer, heart disease, depression, arthritis, diabetes and Alzheimer’s.

-For centuries, garlic was known to be the ultimate natural medicinal ingredient to promote healing and cure any ailment.
+For centuries, garlic was known to be the ultimate natural medicinal ingredient to heal and cure any ailment.
 Scientific research concludes that regular intake boosts immunity, maintains cardiovascular health, purifies the blood, prevents cancer, regulates blood pressure and even enhances physical performance.
-Moreover, the Allicin in garlic contains potent anti-bacterial, anti-viral, anti-fungal and antioxidant properties, thus aiding in effective and complete detoxification.
+Moreover, the allicin in garlic contains potent anti-bacterial, anti-viral, anti-fungal and antioxidant properties, thus aiding in effective and complete detoxification.

 In addition to being a safe and natural cure for nausea, morning sickness, indigestion, motion sickness and seasickness, ginger has an abundance of other proven health benefits.
-It eases arthritis, reduces muscles pain and inflammation, lowers blood sugar and cholesterol levels, improves heart health, supports brain functions, prevents cancer and fights infections.
+It eases arthritis, reduces muscle pain and inflammation, lowers blood sugar and cholesterol levels, improves heart health, supports brain functions, prevents cancer and fights infections.

 It’s important to keep in mind that too much ginger can cause heartburn and stomach aches.
 No more than four grams a day is a safe guideline for adults to abide by.